Skip to content

 9. Kuhli Loaches

-Kuhli loaches are peaceful eel-like fish that spend most of their time hiding and scavenging near the bottom.
+Kuhli loaches are peaceful, eel-like bottom dwellers that spend most of their time hiding under rocks and substrate.
+They come alive at night, scavenging for food — and they completely ignore guppies.

 10. Otocinclus Catfish